GustavoTrainottiCrispim/cm3-website/docs/index.md

 - another item

 In this new para we create a numbered list using numbers.
-1. first item
+1. Santa Catarina
-2. second item
+2. Paraná
+3. Rio Grande do Sul

 This shorthand is called Markdown.
 It is a general text format used almost everywhere on the web.
 [Google](https://www.google.com) (see how I made this link) about it to learn more.